williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 | _links        | [link relations](#links-object) for the current `status`                                               | [JSON HAL](http://tools.ietf.org/html/draft-kelly-json-hal-06) | TRUE     | TRUE     |           |

 > The `relayState` parameter is an opaque value for the transaction and processed as untrusted data which is just echoed in a response.
-It is the client's responsibility to escape/encode this value before displaying in a UI such as a HTML document using [best practices](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet)
+It is the client&#8217;s responsibility to escape/encode this value before displaying in a UI such as a HTML document using [best practices](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet)

 ### Recovery Transaction Model